Non-Asymptotic Analysis of Tangent Space Perturbation: Mathematical Preliminaries

 and consider \begin{itemize} \item (Condition 1) \quad $\delta > 0$ \item (Condition 2) \quad $\left\|U_1^T \Delta U_2\right\|_F \left\|U_2^T \Delta U_1\right\|_F < \frac{1}{4}\delta^2$. \end{itemize} Then, provided that conditions 1 and 2 hold,

 \end{theorem} 2ex

-It is instructive to consider the perturbation $\Delta$ as an operator with range in $\R^D$.
-Ideally, the perturbation would have very little effect on the tangent space; $\Delta$ would map points from the column space of $U_1$ to the column space of $U_1$.
-As this will not be the case in general, we expect $\Delta U_1$ will have a component that is normal to the tangent space.
+It is instructive to consider the perturbation $\Delta$ as an operator with range in $\mathbb{R}^D$ and quantify its effect on the existing invariant subspaces.
+Consider first the idealized case where $U_1$ is an invariant subspace of $\Delta$, i.e., $\Delta$ maps points from the column space of $U_1$ to the column space of $U_1$.
+Clearly, $U_2^T \Delta U_1 = 0$ in this case as the subspace spanned by $U_1$ remains invariant under the action of $\Delta$, and the perturbation angle is zero.
+In general, however, we cannot expect such an idealized restriction for the range of $\Delta$ and we therefore expect that $\Delta U_1$ will have a component that is normal to the tangent space.
 The numerator $\|U_2^T\Delta U_1\|_F$ of \eqref{eq:stewart_thm} measures this normal component, thereby quantifying the effect of the perturbation on the tangent space.
 Then $\|U_1^T\Delta U_1\|_F$ measures the component that remains in the tangent space after the action of $\Delta$.
 As this component does not contain curvature, $\|U_1^T\Delta U_1\|_F$ corresponds to the spectrum of the noise projected in the tangent space.
 Similarly, $\|U_2^T\Delta U_2\|_F$ measures the spectrum of the curvature and noise perturbation normal to the tangent space.
 Thus, when $\Delta$ leaves the column space of $U_1$ mostly unperturbed (i.e., $\|U_2^T\Delta U_1\|_F$ is small) and the spectrum of the tangent space is well separated from that of the noise and curvature, the estimated subspace will form only a small angle with the true tangent space.
 In the next section, we use the machinery of this classic result to bound the angle caused by the perturbation $\Delta$ and develop an interpretation of the conditions of Theorem \ref{thm:Stewart} suited to the noise-curvature trade-off.